Follow the steps below to get an OpenDP development environment set up, including the ability to run tests in both Rust and Python.

 rust directory before attempting a build, run the tests, and then return to the

 cd rust cargo build cargo test cd ..

 Add –features=untrusted to the cargo commands to include non-secure floating-point and contrib features like make_base_laplace.
-If you are on Windows, [check the windows build instructions](opendp/opendp).
+Refer to the Developer Frequently Asked Questions section if you run into compilation problems.

 Install Python Dependencies#

 python directory, create a Python virtual environment, activate it, install dependencies, and then install the Python OpenDP library itself.